hemidactylus/flaskbiblio/README.md

 BetterGoBackTo
 > e.g. if user goes to book-edit from the author-view page, where to lead it back to? (both on save and cancel)

-DisabledEdits
-> For users who have canedit=False, all fields are disabled (so that the `edit` windows become cards to inspect)

 ## Cleanups to do